MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     CREATE EXTENSION IF NOT EXISTS azure_ai;
     ```

     `CREATE EXTENSION` loads a new extension into the database by running its script file.
-This typically creates new SQL objects such as functions, data types, and schemas.
+This script typically creates new SQL objects such as functions, data types, and schemas.
 An error is thrown if an extension of the same name already exists.
 Adding `IF NOT EXISTS` allows the command to execute without throwing an error if it is already installed.

-3. You will then need to use the `azure_ai.set_setting()` function to configure the connection to your Azure Machine Learning deployed endpoint.
+3. You must then use the `azure_ai.set_setting()` function to configure the connection to your Azure Machine Learning deployed endpoint.
 Configure the `azure_ml` settings to point to your deployed endpoint and its key.
 The value for `azure_ml.scoring_endpoint` will be your endpoint's REST URL.
 The value for `azure_ml.endpoint_key` will be the value of Key 1 or Key 2.

     ```sql
     SELECT azure_ai.set_setting('azure_ml.scoring_endpoint','https://<YOUR_ENDPOINT>.<YOUR_REGION>.inference.ml.azure.com/score');
+    ```

+    ```sql
     SELECT azure_ai.set_setting('azure_ml.endpoint_key', '<YOUR_KEY>');
+    ```

 ## Create a table containing listings to price

-You will need one table in order to store short-term rental listings that you would like to price.
+You will need one table to store short-term rental listings you want to price.

 1. Run the following command in the `rentals` database to create a new `listings_to_price` table.